New York State Route 454: Route description

 NY 454 begins at a fork along NY 25 (Jericho Turnpike) in Commack.
 The route heads southeastward as the four-lane Veterans Memorial Highway, passing through a large commercial district built up around NY 454's interchange with the Sunken Meadow State Parkway (exit SM2).
 From there, NY 454 continues eastward through a residential district for several miles and passes to the south of Whitman Hollow Park.
-The arterial continues southeastward through local residential areas with four lanes before meeting NY 347 and the Northern State Parkway at an interchange in Hauppauge.
+The arterial road continues southeastward through local residential areas with four lanes before meeting NY 347 and the Northern State Parkway at an interchange in Hauppauge.
 The junction serves as the western terminus of NY 347 and the eastern terminus of the Northern Parkway.
 NY 347 and NY 454 become concurrent, crossing through Hauppauge and residential properties for the next two miles (3.2 km), intersecting with local roads.
 After bending around Forestwood Park, Routes 454 and 347 follow the town line and pass the Stoubrough Golf Course, where NY 347 forks to the northeast.

 From there, NY 454 turns to the southeast, intersecting with NY 111 (Wheeler Road) and narrowing to two lanes.
 After turning further to the south, the highway intersects with CR 67, the former alignment of the Long Island Motor Parkway.
 Here, NY 454 returns to four lanes and meets the Long Island Expressway (Interstate 495) and its frontage roads.
 The route enters the village of Islandia and enters a large commercial district, where the route intersects with CR 100 (Old Nichols Road).
 After crossing the Long Island Rail Road, NY 454 enters Connetquot River State Park, bends to the east and traverses the park.
-Crossing over the Connetquot River, the arterial crosses a hiking trail and soon leaves the park.
+Crossing over the Connetquot River, the arterial road crosses a hiking trail and soon leaves the park.

-NY 454 continues as a four-lane arterial through a large commercial district, intersecting with CR 93 (Lakeland Avenue).
+NY 454 continues as a four-lane arterial road through a large commercial district, intersecting with CR 93 (Lakeland Avenue).
 There, the highway passes Long Island MacArthur Airport and bends to the east through another large commercial district remaining unchanged for several miles.
-The route turns to the southeast at Coates Avenue as a four-lane arterial for the last two miles (3.2 km) of NY 454.
+The route turns to the southeast at Coates Avenue as a four-lane arterial road for the last two miles (3.2 km) of NY 454.
 About three miles (4.8 km) from Lakeland Avenue, NY 454 connects to the Sunrise Highway (NY 27) at exit 51, a partial interchange in Holbrook.
 Here, the NY 454 designation ends and its right-of-way merges into the eastbound service road of NY 27.
 There is no access to westbound Sunrise Highway from NY 454 itself; instead, the connection is made by way of nearby Broadway Avenue.